 - Improved strategic decision power of the Municipality of Ferrara Fbased on the data acquired during the project with the integration/modification of the current urban plans with more sustainable solutions

-- Air quality data sensors
+- February 2021: Installation of air quality data sensors

 - June 2022: Installation of a newfully equipped smart-cycle path and of 4 smart hubs

 - June 2023: Plantation of new high-absorbing tree species